sv222/cloud-engineer-interview-questions/README.md

 AWS Step Functions is a serverless workflow orchestration service that makes it easy to build and run state machines and workflows.
 Step Functions helps you to coordinate the execution of multiple steps across multiple AWS services.

-Step Functions works by defining a state machine, which is a visual representation of the workflow.
-The state machine defines the steps in the workflow, the order in which the steps are executed, and the transitions between steps.
+Step Functions works by defining a state machine, a workflow written in Amazon States Language (JSON or YAML).
+The state machine defines the steps in the workflow, the order in which the steps are executed, and the transitions between steps; Workflow Studio provides a visual editor for it.

 Step Functions then executes the state machine and manages the flow of data between steps.
 Step Functions also handles errors and retries, so you don't have to worry about managing these yourself.